Provides a convenient workflow for clustering analyses and

 Returns an object of class "eclust" containing the result of the standard function used (e.g., kmeans, pam, hclust, agnes, diana, etc.).

-• cluster: the cluster assignement of observations after cutting the tree
+cluster: the cluster assignment of observations after cutting the tree

-• silinfo: the silhouette information of observations, including $widths (silhouette width values of each observation), $clus.avg.widths (average silhouette width of each cluster) and $avg.width (average width of all clusters)
+silinfo: the silhouette information of observations, when available for solutions with at least two clusters, including $widths (silhouette width values of each observation), $clus.avg.widths (average silhouette width of each cluster) and $avg.width (average width of all clusters)

 Author